Skip to content

 2. Run docker compose down && docker compose up -d (or the equivalent for your setup).

-Notification provider plugins (files in /config/plugins/notifications/) are not hot-reloaded.
-The plugin loader runs once at startup.
+Notification provider plugins (files in /config/plugins/notifications/) are not hot-reloaded according to the documented design intent.
+The plugin loader is expected to run once at startup.
 To activate a new plugin or update an existing one, restart the container.

 See Provider Plugins for details on the plugin system.